 It’s no surprise, therefore, that Ireland ranks as one of the top destinations worldwide for a golfing vacation.

 Golf Vacation Ireland – 5 Reasons Ireland is Heaven for Golfers

 There are many reasons that make a golfing holiday in Ireland the trip of a lifetime; we’ve narrowed down the top five.

 1. Spectacular Scenery and Challenging Courses

 Other noteworthy courses (of which there are many) include Royal Portstewart that is considered one of the toughest courses in the world and Royal Portrush that has some of the country’s best views as it overlooks limestone cliffs and white rocks.
-Ballybunion Golf Club with its steep slopes, challenging grass and narrow fairways make it one of the top-rated courses in the world.
-Consider Lahinch home of many professional and amateur events, well worth the visit.
+Ballybunion Golf Club with its steep slopes, challenging grass, and narrow fairways makes it one of the top-rated courses in the world.
+Consider Lahinch home of many professional and amateur events, also well worth the visit.

 2. Play Different Courses in Different Regions